-Adidas is huge worldwide in the sports world, and is well known for both their athletic products and as a fashion icon.
+Adidas is huge worldwide in the sports world and is well known for both their athletic products and as a fashion icon.
 They also make a pretty wide range of quality running shoes.
 The Springblade Solyce is from one of their more unique lines whose standout feature is a Springblade design, which returns energy in a very efficient way.
 These blades also give the shoe a very unique and sharp look not seen on a lot of other shoes.
 The Springblade Solyce is a very interesting shoe, and its features will be explored in this review.

 design.
 These blades are slanted in such a way to promote forward momentum, and also help the overall cushioning of the shoe.
-The blades are made of a special polymer instead of a common foam, to add some extra durability to them.
+The blades are made of a special polymer instead of a common foam to add some extra durability to them.
 Finally, the bottom of the blades features the tried and true AdiWear rubber.
 This rubber is a special blend of carbon rubber that is highly resistant to impacts and also is pretty good at gripping onto different surfaces.
-This is the main component that makes up the outsole, and it does a pretty good job at providing traction and good durability.
+This is the main component that makes up the outsole, and it does a pretty good job in providing traction and good durability.
 The outsole overall is a pretty strong and unique part of the shoe.

 The midsole of the Springblade Solyce might seem a bit underwhelming at first, because of its lack of features, but this is more understandable when taking into account the blades in the outsole.
 The Springblades in the outsole basically perform the major midsole functions of cushioning and responsiveness, leaving not much for the actual midsole to do.
 As a result, the Springblade Solyce’s midsole just features a fairly standard EVA foam.
 EVA foam

 The upper of the Springblade Solyce is made of a synthetic, mesh design, which is a pretty common choice for many shoes.
 This is because mesh offers both good breathability and flexibility thanks to its inherent design which has holes woven into it intentionally.
-These holes allow air to flow in and out of the shoe freely, and also allow the top half of the shoe to flex as needed.
-This mesh upper is also a one piece construction which is helpful in preventing tears and holes in it.
+These holes allow air to flow in and out of the shoe freely and also allow the top half of the shoe to flex as needed.
+This mesh upper is also a one-piece construction which is helpful in preventing tears and holes in it.
 The upper also features synthetic overlays atop the mesh.
 This is a common pairing for mesh uppers, as synthetic overlays add some extra stability and security to the foot from above.
 The collar and the tongue of the shoe also feature a soft foam for a bit of extra comfort.
 Finally, the upper features laces that are flat, which is a bit uncommon.
 Overall, the upper does its job pretty well, and is solid, offering good flexibility and stability, while not hindering breathability.

-shoe, while lighter shoes usually do the opposite.
+Weight, is actually a fairly important part of a running shoe, though it is sometimes overlooked.
+Heavier shoes usually give a bit more cushioning and a less minimalist shoe, while lighter shoes usually do the opposite.
 The Springblade Solyce is pretty average on the weight spectrum, sitting at about 9.6 ounces for a men’s pair.
 This is pretty typical of most standard running trainers, which usually fall in the 10-12 ounce range, and is not really an outlier in any way.
 For those that prefer significantly lighter

 or significantly heavier shoes, this might be an issue, but for most, the weight of the Solyce shouldn’t be an issue.